graphql/graphql-spec/spec/Section 7 -- Response.md

 the request completed without raising any errors, this entry must not be present.

+TODO: add stuff about incremental into section 7.
+Also, just like `errors` should not be present if there were no errors, similarly `incremental`, `pending` and `completed` follow the same rule.

 If the request included execution, the response map must contain an entry with key `data`.
 The value of this entry is described in the "Data" section.
 If the request failed before execution, due to a syntax error, missing information, or